Main Navigation Redesign for

 • so, the original project was completed for a government agency.
 And to respect confidentiality, this case study presents a recreated version that still captures the core work and insights.
 I chose plants as a subject because…who doesn’t like plants?! ☘️ I’m happy to share more details during our chat 📞

 • No!
 I recreated and had fun with a whole new design system to present here.
-Thanks for noticing it though.
-I honestly just picked different color combinations and that it!
+Thanks for noticing it, though.
+I honestly just picked different color combinations and that's it!

 • Due to code limitations, the tablet component needed to be on the far right — for now.